pubfactory/sushi-jax-ws/README.md

 ## Included service implementation

-The included service impl `SushiServiceInterfaceImpl` is provided only to show the propert JAX-WS annotation bindings that should be applied to any actual implementation.
+The included service impl `SushiServiceInterfaceImpl` is provided only to show the proper JAX-WS annotation bindings that should be applied to any actual implementation.
 Any implementation should be included in a separate library/project.